willtwr/iSiam-TF/README.md

 # 3. Download pretrained models and one test sequence
 python scripts/download_assets.py

-# 4. Convert pretrained MatConvNet model into TensorFlow format.
-# Note we use SiamFC-3s-color-pretrained as one example.
-You
-# Can also use SiamFC-3s-gray-pretrained.
-python experiments/SiamFC-3s-color-pretrained.py

-# 5. Run tracking on the test sequence with the converted model
+# 4. Run tracking on the test sequence with the converted model
 python scripts/run_tracking.py

-# 6. Show tracking results
+# 5. Show tracking results
 # You can press Enter to toggle between play and pause, and drag the
 # scrolling bar in the figure.
 For more details, see utils/videofig.py
 python scripts/show_tracking.py